SpamExperts/OrangeAssassin/docs/configuration.rst

 **trusted_networks** [] (type `append split`)

-    The option can be specified multiple times, each one adding to the list of of networks to be searched.
+    You can specify multiple networks.
+With each network specified, it will be added to the list of trusted networks.

     The networks are searched sequentially with the first match stopping the search, so you should write more specific subnets first.